What is a default judgment?

 - File a form acknowledging the debt.

-If the debtor does not undertake any of the above steps, you may than apply for default judgment in order to seek for the Court to enter Judgment against the debtor in your favour for the amount of the remaining amount of debt plus interest and costs incurred.
-Once default judgment has been granted, you may then take steps to enforce the Judgment in order to recover the debt.
+If the debtor does not undertake any of the above steps, you may than apply for default judgment against the debtor.
+This judgment will normally be entered for the amount of the remaining debt plus interest and costs incurred.
+Once default judgment has been granted, you may then take steps to enforce the judgment to recover the debt.

 What if I recover some of the debt before I obtain default judgment?

-If you recover some of the debt from the debtor before you obtain a default judgment, you can still apply for a default judgment if some of the debt remains outstanding.
-Further, if the debtor pays the original debt but does not pay you any fees or interest, you can still obtain default judgement in the amount of these outstanding fees and interest.
+If you recover some of the debt from the debtor before you obtain a default judgment, you can still apply for default judgment for the balance, together with costs and interest.
+Even if debtor pays the whole of the original debt but does not pay the outstanding costs or interest, it may still be possible to obtain default judgment if the amounts involved warrant doing so.

 What do I do once I have obtained default judgment?